jforget/raku-Hamilton2/doc/Hamilton.en.md

 → 22  → 29 → 56`  and `56 →  35 → 22 →  29` for this cycle,  plus four
 other, running along the cycle in the opposite direction.

+When I  read texts about  graphs, I notice  that most often  they deal with Hamiltonian cycles and they ignore Hamiltonian paths.
+This is not the opposite here,  I deal with Hamiltonian paths and  I nearly ignore Hamiltonian cycles.

 Database
 ========